fcaporuscio/informer/README.md

 # Informer

 Stay informed with whatever interests you.
-It is written in Python and uses Flask and Jinja2 at the core.
+It is written in Python (3.11) and uses Flask and Jinja2 at the core.

-This starts a web server that will server pages customized via a YAML configuration file.
+This starts a web server that will serve pages customized via a YAML configuration file.

-This project is in the early stages and currently has very simple widgets to demonstrate how it all comes together.
+This project currently has very simple widgets to demonstrate how it all comes together.
 It would be great to see widget contributions!
-I think this is a great project for beginners as it isn't very complicated and you can get a new widget up and running rather quickly.
+I think this is a great project for anyone as it isn't very complicated and you can get new widgets up and running.

 ---